withhaibun/haibun/README.md

 Instrument your repository for Typescript and tests as appropriate (see haibun-sarif for an example).

-Create an appropriate file, for example, src/files-exist.ts
+Create an appropriate source file, for example, src/files-exist.ts

-Add the AStepper interface to it, and add the appropriate properties and methods.
+Add the `AStepper` interface to it, and the appropriate properties and methods.

 Your file might end up looking like this: